 Our clients have reported more stable moods, increased energy, better memory retention and access, increased environmental, personal, and emotional sensitivity, higher cognitive capacity and function, and improved coordination, balance, and general body function with neurofeedback.
 Parents and teachers have noted more flexibility, focus, better sleep, mood, and emotional regulation with children in their care.

-tDCS – Transcranial direct current stimulation (tDCS) is another neuromodulation therapy which uses a direct or alternating, voltage delivered to the scalp through electrodes.
+tDCS – Transcranial Direct Current Stimulation (tDCS) is another neuromodulation therapy which uses a direct or alternating voltage delivered to the scalp through electrodes.
 It is believed that positive stimulation increases neuronal excitability and allows for more spontaneous cell firing.
 Negative stimulation decreases neuronal excitability and reduces spontaneous cell firing.
-Transcranial direct current stimulation may function by increasing or decreasing (based on the kind of stimulation) the strength of neuronal connections resulting in better brain functioning.
+Transcranial direct current stimulation may function by increasing or decreasing (based on the kind of stimulation) the strength of neuronal connections resulting in better brain function.

-tRNS – Transcranial Random Noise Stimulation is a stimulation current that is varied randomly.
-It’s main effect appears to be excitatory, and it is believed to dehabituate the brain.
+tRNS – Transcranial Random Noise Stimulation is a stimulating current that is randomly varied.
+Its main effect appears to be excitatory, and it is believed to dehabituate the brain.
 Dehabituation is useful in breaking up patterns in thinking.

 Neurofeeback brain training is an Operant Conditioning biofeedback in which your brain is trained to operate efficiently using a video you’ve chosen to watch.
 When your brain operates efficiently you are rewarded because your video shows up on a large and sharply focused screen.When the video is small and unfocused, it is because your brain is heading the other way.
 We set the threshold to fit you so you don’t get too much small and unfocused time watching your video or too much time with it large and sharply focused video.